 Further tree reports are commonly requested following a BS5837 (pre-development) survey to assess potential conflicts between a development site and retained trees.

-The information provided in these reports will enable the development to go ahead ahead with minimal harm to the trees, often achieved by using special engineering techniques and porous surfacing.
+The information provided in these reports can enable the development to proceed with minimal harm to the trees, often achieved by using special engineering techniques and porous surfacing.

 Arboricultural Impact Assessment (AIA)